goldentooth/.github/profile/README.md

 ## About the Cluster

-My cluster is built around a PicoCluster 10H; I've rolled my own clusters in the past and found the physical details of cable management, power distribution, ventilation, etc aggravating, so I figured it would be worth some cash to have someone else figure out those details for me.
+My cluster is built around a PicoCluster 10H with ten Raspberry Pi 4B 8GB; I've rolled my own clusters in the past and found the physical details of cable management, power distribution, ventilation, etc aggravating, so I figured it would be worth some cash to have someone else figure out those details for me.

-I plan to deploy the following SBCs:

-- 5 Raspberry Pi 4B 8GB
-- 1-2 Raspberry Pi 4B 4GB
-- 2 Rock Pi X
-- 1-2 Raspberry Pi 3B

-Thus I'll have somewhat of a mixture of architectures, node CPU power, and node memory.

 ## General Plan and Repository Structure